Octaviu5/eckhart/README.md

 Once you find youre comfortable with your self established limits, you can eckhart into a service and you could also change your account type into a non admin account (so you cant edit the rules).
 Then you can trust your admin password to a friend or family member, to avoid tampering with the rules and focusing on getting things done.

 I personally use a service to send the admin password to the future so i dont have a way to break my rules for a long time.

+## **A PERSONAL NOTE**

+**I have created this script as a way to help myself keep focused on my other personal goals and projects.
+And as such, i dont have much time to devote to it.
+I have published it in hopes that it can help someone focus on their on goals and projects.
+It should work as it is, but I cant promise swift maintenance or steady updates.
+Feel free to fork it and modify it to your personal liking.
+Attribution is appreciated if you publish your fork.
+ .**

 ## **Credits**